classiebit/eventmie-pro-docs/resources/docs/3.0/admin/administration.md

 # Data Administration

-Manage all the Event's Bookings from the `Admin Panel`.
+Efficiently manage all event bookings, users, tags, and contacts from the Eventmie Pro Admin Panel.
+This section covers essential data administration features to help you maintain control and streamline your event management operations.

 ---

->{primary} Below guide is about how to manage things on Admin Panel.
-We'll cover the front-end guide as well, later in the docs.
+>{primary} The following guide explains how to manage data from the Admin Panel.
+Front-end management will be covered later in the documentation.

 ---